Making Donations to Disaster Areas

 GuideStar is another place to find reliable information on trusted nonprofits, as well as tips on choosing the right charity to give to.

-The Federal Trade Commission officer this advice for giving wisely after a disaster.
+The Federal Trade Commission offers this advice for giving wisely after a disaster.

 The Maine Attorney General's Consumer Protection Division also has excellent tips for donating to charities.